ramakay/ramakay/README.md

 # 👋 Hi, I’m @ramakay

 I'm an engineering leader specializing in scalable, AI-driven applications and modern composable eCommerce platforms.
-I help teams evolve from informal "vibe coding" to structured, architecture-driven development workflows.
+I help Enterpreneurs and teams evolve from informal "vibe coding" to structured, architecture-driven development workflows that impact the bottom line.

 ---